carlgogo/exoimaging_challenge/pages/score.md

 Scoreboard information.

-**Taks:** *What framework will be using?
-Kaggle is not suited for this challenge as they focus solely on supervised learning problems.
-Perhaps [Codalab](http://codalab.org/)?.*
+**Taks:** *Which framework is going to be used?
+[Kaggle](https://www.kaggle.com/) is not well suited for this sort of challenges (their focus in on supervised learning problems).*

+[Codalab](http://codalab.org/) seems to be a good alternative.
+This option is being explored in collaboration with researchers from the Genoble Alpes Data Institute, who have expertise in the realization of domain data challenges.